Use the Search Engine for any keyword or to find a particular garden by name

 Officially opened in 2007 by Gardenerís World host Monty Don, The Secret Gardens have since gone from strength to strength.

 When the current owners took over in 2004, the gardens were in a state of total neglect; where the charming white garden stands was once a pile of rubble and the Holm Oak Walk was totally shapeless and overgrown.
+Even after 5 million litres of sea water were pumped back into the river, there were lingering obstacles to once again restoring the gardens.
+The quality of the soil had been greatly degraded, while thousands of worms had been killed.

 The gardens have since undergone a metamorphosis; whilst the spirit and style of the original garden has been largely captured, several more modern features have been added such as the Tropical Border.